 I think power is something everyone should think more than twice about before taking it up.
 I look at our nation and I wonder if half the people in charge ever think about the effects of their actions.
 Yes, you cannot please everyone but that does not mean you cannot try or at the very least make decisions that help more than half of the population.
 People have lost jobs, their homes, and even their lives due to reckless decisions people in power have made.
 There is a wise saying that goes ‘just because you can, doesn’t mean that you should and I completely agree with that.

-I want to make it clear that I am not ignorant of the pull power has.
+I want to make it clear that I am not ignorant of the pulling power has.
 We are human and power can be very intoxicating.
-So today, I’d like to share three pointers or tips (or whatever you’d like to call them) on how to check yourself and how you deal with power.
+So today, I’d like to share three-pointers or tips (or whatever you’d like to call them) on how to check yourself and how you deal with power.

-Three: Consider empathy training.
 Keltner stresses that empathy is a skill that is critical for leaders.
 In positions of leadership, there will be greater social-emotional demands making you the automatic problem-solver.
 This is sure to take a toll on you and sometimes makes us cold or numb to people, their emotions and their problems.
-To be able to handle the pressure and make sounds decisions, you need to learn skills that boost empathy such as good listening, and ability to read body language.
+To be able to handle the pressure and make sounds decisions, you need to learn skills that boost empathy such as good listening, and the ability to read body language.

 These tips are definitely not all it takes.
 Prayer is also key.
-God helps to keep us leveled – if we listen to Him.
+God helps to keep us levelled – if we listen to Him.